 Increasing Solar Energy Adoption Through Roof Detection

-Solar AI, a Singapore based startup incubated as a part of ENGIE Factory, collaborated with Omdena, to pull off a mission to hyper-scale the deployment of distributed solar and the transition towards 100% renewables by modernizing the way rooftop solar is sold.
+Solar AI, a Singapore based startup incubated as a part of ENGIE Factory, collaborated with Omdena, to hyper-scale the deployment of distributed solar and the transition towards 100% renewables by modernizing the way rooftop solar is sold.

 Solar energy is a promising and freely available resource for managing the forthcoming energy crisis, without hurting the environment.
 Unlike conventional fossil fuels, it won’t run out anytime soon.

 There’s enough solar energy hitting the Earth every hour to meet all of humanity’s power needs for an entire year.

 The problem statement